XÁMZA (häm'zä)*

 XÁMZA illuminates a little-known world of lost desert kingdoms, harems, mystical rituals, and intimate secrets of life, death and the possibility of redemption.

-I have written this to point out how little we in the West know of a world that has thrust itself upon us--whether we like it or not.
+I have written XÁMZA, in part, because of how little we in the West know of a world that has thrust itself upon us--whether we like it or not.
 My hope is that XÁMZA opens a small window of understanding between East and West--while, at the same time, being an exciting work of the imagination.

 Albert Louis Greenberg